-Reishi mushrooms are potent medicinal mushrooms that have the potential to support a wide range of health concerns including alleviating occasional stress and restlessness, supporting restful sleep and a calm mind, supporting lung and respiratory health, supporting balanced blood sugar, supporting the immune system, and supporting a healthy heart and circulation.
+Reishi mushrooms are potent medicinal mushrooms that have the potential to support a wide range of health concerns including alleviating occasional stress, supporting restful sleep and a calm mind, supporting lung and respiratory health, supporting balanced blood sugar, supporting the immune system, and supporting a healthy heart and circulation.
 Modern science is demonstrating how effective reishi mushrooms can be as a supplement to enhance health.

 1. Jargalmaa, S. et al. 2017 ‘Taxonomic evaluation of selected Ganoderma species and database sequence validation’, PeerJ, 5, p. e3596. doi: 10.7717/peerj.3596.

 2. Loyd, A. L. et al. (2018) ‘Identifying the “mushroom of immortality”: assessing the ganoderma species composition in commercial reishi products’, Frontiers in Microbiology, 9, p.
 1557. doi: 10.3389/fmicb.2018.01557.

 3. Zhou, L.-W. et al. 2015.
 ‘Global diversity of the Ganoderma lucidum complex (Ganodermataceae, polyporales) inferred from morphology and multilocus phylogeny’, Phytochemistry, 114, pp. 7–15. doi: 10.1016/j.phytochem.2014.09.023.